-If you fixate on being passed over for this promotion as a personal attack it is far more difficult to move past and learn from.
+If you fixate on being passed over for this promotion as a personal attack, it is far more challenging to move past and learn from.

-There is almost no possibility that your reaction will change the decision so be wise in choosing your reaction to this disappointment.
+There is almost no possibility that your reaction will change the decision, so be wise in choosing your response to this disappointment.

 You have control of your mindset.
 Choose to respond professionally.

-You are going to experience a number of emotions after a loss, which is what this is.
+You are going to experience several emotions after a loss, which is what this is.
 How you respond is entirely up to you.